-Budget airlines like Wow Air are making it much easier and affordable to take a short break to Iceland.
+Budget airlines are making it much easier and affordable to take a short break to Iceland.
 As such, many visitors are basing themselves in the capital and taking day trips from Reykjavik to experience Iceland’s beautiful landscapes.

 However, there is so much to do near Reykjavik that deciding which Iceland day trip to take, can be a little overwhelming.

 So I decided to ask my fellow travel writers about their own favourite day tours from Reykjavik to help you decide which to take!

 The Blue Lagoon and The Golden Circle may seem like the most obvious choices for a day trip from Reykjavik given their proximity and popularity.
 However, there are some incredible options you may never have heard of or considered so hopefully this article will give you plenty of food for thought and help you plan your Iceland trip!